The Mayor of London and TfL are helping to improve air quality for everyone's health.

-Download the TfL Go app on the Apple Store or Google Play for live travel updates and to find quiet times to travel.
+Download the TfL Go app to plan real-time journeys, receive live travel updates and to find quieter times to travel.

 We've also been working to help make taxi and private hire vehicles cleaner.
-This is supported by delicensing payments and grant payments for those making the switch to zero-emission vehicles.
+This is supported by grant payments for those making the switch to zero-emission vehicles.

 Car clubs give members access to locally parked cars by paying by the minute, hour or day.
 They can offer a flexible, convenient alternative to private car ownership or leasing.

 All car club vehicles in London meet the ULEZ emissions standards and many now operate electric or hybrid vehicles, which can help further reduce emissions and improve air quality.
 Find out more about car clubs and the companies that provide them.

 Considering getting rid of your car?
 See the cost of driving.

 To help clear the city's air and support Londoners through the ULEZ expansion, the Mayor of London's £160 million scrappage scheme is providing financial assistance to help take the most polluting vehicles off the road.

 London residents, as well as London-based sole traders, small and micro businesses and registered charities, can apply to receive a payment to scrap or retrofit their vehicles.